 Responsibilities

 The developer of the Site is responsible for adopting, implementing, and amending, as appropriate, this SMP, and ensuring that the SMP is adhered to during the construction.
-This responsibility may be contractually transferred to the general contractor and/or the Environmental Professional as appropriate for the project.
+This responsibility may be contractually transferred to the General Contractor as appropriate for the project.
 Specific requirements to be fulfilled by the responsible party include the following:

 Maintain record keeping of the soil excavation, monitoring, on-site management, on-site reuse, and off-site reuse and disposal activities performed during the proposed construction work;